|Michigan.gov||MDCH Home | Vital Statistics | Previous | Next|

 Reducing infant deaths is a specific goal of Governor Rick Snyder’s overall Michigan health and wellness initiative.
 The initiative includes strategies to address the social determinants of infant mortality, and to improve maternal-preconception health overall.
 Social determinants can be quantified somewhat using socioeconomic status (SES) measures, a statistic often estimated by combining level of education, occupation, household income or other values associated with economic class.
 This website displays infant mortality data using one such SES measure, a statistic developed by the Public Health Disparities Geocoding Project.

 The education of the mother is reported on the birth certificate, and this variable can be used as an SES indicator.
-For instance, in 2011, there were twice as many Black mothers without high school degrees as there were White mothers.
-In 2011, the infant death rate for both races declined as the mother’s level of education increased (See Live Birth Distribution and Infant Death Rates by Education, 2011.)
+For instance, in 2012, there were twice as many Black mothers without high school degrees as there were White mothers.
+In 2012, the infant death rate for both races were lower for those mothers with a college education compared to those with only a highschool degree.
+(See Live Birth Distribution and Infant Death Rates by Education, 2011.)
 There seems to be a strong connection between educational attainment to infant deaths, and by proxy, economic class.
 However, educational attainment is correlated with age of mother, and specifically to teen pregnancies.
 Therefore, the use of mother’s education with regard to natality must be treated with caution; the variable can be a cofounder to statistics related to teen pregnancy, order of birth, and other outcomes indirectly tied to age of mother.

 Race is often used as a proxy for SES, but it cannot be used to graduate economic disparity within the same race.
 Therefore, tables are provided by race and by area-based SES indicator.